wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 images: []
 ---

-I needed to fetch data from the data warehouse to integrate in dowsnstream applications via an API.
+We needed to fetch data from the data warehouse to integrate in dowsnstream applications via an API.
 The API would recieve dozens up to hundreds of requests per second.

+Data Warehouses are not designed to serve operational use cases such as this one.
+However this is no reason not to run this experiment to understand to what point this is true.
+It may be the case that for smaller workloads the data warehouse can serve these use cases, minimasing operational overhead of having to setup a downstream operational store such as Postgres to serve this data.

+After all, Databricks separates storage from compute, so we can hit the warehouse as hard as we want without worrying about bringing the Warehouse down right?

-I run a load test to understand the performance and cost implications of hitting Databricks diretcly via the SQL warehouse.
+In this blog post I run a load test into Databricks SQL Warehouse to better understand performance and cost under different levels of load.

+Enjoy!

 ## Methodology

 Steps

-1. Create a baseline
+1. Create a baseline.
+Execute the queries under a low load.

-2. Load test for each of the proposed configurations
+2. Run load test for each of the proposed configurations.

-3. Compare to baseline and to other load tests
+3. Compare baseline to other Load tests

 4. Select most cost/efficient solution